-My father's latest tome is now available.
-The follow up to Losing My Mind takes the reader through the turbulent 60's into today.
+My father's last tome and follow up to Losing My Mind takes the reader through the turbulent 60's into today.
 A journey through the past and present as told by a man living with a disease that destroys old memories and makes new ones nearly impossible but all the more precious for his loved ones.